How to Use Life Insurance as an Investment

 Advantages of Using Life Insurance for Investment

-Using life insurance as an investment provides several financial advantages that you can leverage during your lifetime.
+Using life insurance as an investment provides several advantages that you can leverage during your lifetime.
 Here are some of the key benefits:

 Risks of Using Life Insurance for Investment